by Martin Kölling, 2015.

 which involve a full seasonal cycle but are initially

-records with annual structures may only be spliced
+annual structures may only be spliced when the

-for the Northern and Southern hemispheres and for marine
+Northern and Southern hemispheres and for marine records

 More importantly, the result of this conversion is never